macnick/finance-tracker-6/README.md

 Not in any particular order

-- Make the page responsive
+- Make the navbar responsive
 - Add a button to refresh stock prices
 - Add more data on stocks
 - Keep historical data